 Although only a Virginia lawyer can explain how the law may apply to fact-specific circumstances, we have provided a brief overview of the major drug statutes.

 In Virginia, controlled substances are divided into six Schedules.
 Schedule I substances are deemed the most dangerous while Schedule VI substances have been reported in few cases of addiction, if any at all.

 Virginia is one of the few states to include a Schedule VI of controlled substances.
 These drugs carry the lightest penalties for convictions, and may result in deferred sentences.

 Possession of both Schedule I and II drugs is considered a Class 5 felony, and can carry a possible prison sentence of up to 10 years as well as up to $2,500 in fines.
 A Schedule III drug possession conviction is a Class 1 misdemeanor with a potential 12 month jail sentence and up to $2,500 in fines.
-Schedule IV drugs are the last tier of drugs that carry a potential jail sentence, and can result in up to six months in jail and/or $1,000 in fines.
+Schedule IV drugs are the last tier of controlled substances that carry a potential jail sentence, and can result in up to six months in jail and/or $1,000 in fines.

 Possession of Schedule V and VI controlled substances are both misdemeanors and carry the potential of fines up to $500 and $250, respectively.